davidayalas/aws-url-redirector/README.md

 * /${path} --> it will search for path and the host requested into the CSV
 * /invalidate/ --> POST.
 It will generate a invalidation request.
 Params
     * x-api-key: defined in setup.demo.json
-    * x-invalidatepath: a string containing the path to invalidate
+    * x-invalidatepaths: a string containing the paths to invalidate, comma separated
 * /sign/ --> it will return a S3 signed form to upload a rules.csv file (not used at this time).
 Params:
     * x-api-key: defined in setup.demo.json